April 29 – May 5, 2013

 “Cannes.
 Toronto.
 Park City, Utah.
 If these cities can each be the home of a great film festival, then why not Montclair, NJ?” –The New York Times

 Under the leadership of executive director Raphaela Neihausen and artistic director Thom Powers, the Montclair Film Festival has quickly established itself as a significant regional festival.
-For its second year, the festival has expanded to over 80 films & events featuring special guests such as Harry Belafonte, Ice-T, Michael Moore, and Lake Bell.
+For its second year in 2013, the festival expanded to over 80 films and events featuring special guests such as Harry Belafonte, Ice-T, Michael Moore, and Lake Bell.
 See articles in The New York Times about MFF’s 2012 edition and Stephen Colbert’s connection.

 Thom Powers has served as a programmer for the Toronto International Film Festival since 2006.
 He oversees the documentary section where he’s hosted World and North American premieres by Werner Herzog, Errol Morris, Kim Longinotto, Frederick Wiseman, Michael Moore, Lucy Walker, Jonathan Demme, Barbara Kopple and others.
 His selections at the 2012 festival include The Act of Killing; The Central Park Five; Venus and Serena; Mea Maxima Culpa: Silence in the House of God and Artifact that won the People’s Choice Documentary Award.